What is an ISA?

 Who can invest in an ISA?

 To be able to open an ISA an investor must be:

 - 18 and over (age 16 and over for Cash ISA’s only)

 - Resident in the UK for tax purposes

 - Junior ISAs are long term, tax-free savings accounts for children aged 16 and 17.

-Since 3rd December 2014, surviving spouse’s have an additional ISA allowance equal to the amount the deceased spouse had in their ISA, which can be used on or after 6th April 2015.
+A surviving spouse has an additional ISA allowance equal to the amount the deceased spouse had in their ISA, which can be used on or after 6th April 2015.
 There will be no impact on the spouse’s/civil partner’s own ISA annual allowance.